Gwinnett County DUI Lawyers

 We are available to answer your questions and understand the anxiety you may be experiencing.
 Our Gwinnett County DUI lawyers can put your mind more at ease as we explain the court and investigation process and how we successfully defend DUI charges in Gwinnett County.
 Our Gwinnett DUI lawyers are available anytime to discuss your case—including on weekends!
 Call us at 404.816.8777 today.

-What happens if I want a jury trial in municipal court or Gwinnett Recorder’s Court?
+What happens if I want a jury trial in my Gwinnett DUI case in municipal court or Gwinnett Recorder’s Court?

-My DUI is in Gwinnett Recorder’s Court
+My Gwinnett DUI is in Gwinnett Recorder’s Court

 If the Gwinnett County Police Department made your misdemeanor Gwinnett DUI case, your case will likely begin in Gwinnett County Recorder’s Court.
 Most driving under the influence arrests made by Gwinnett Police will start in Gwinnett County Recorder’s Court.
-This court currently has three judges: Mihae Park, Judge Kathrine Armstrong, and Judge Wesley Person.
+This court currently has three judges: Mihae ParkJudge Kathrine Armstrong, and Judge Wesley Person.
 Typically, one to two prosecutors (solicitors) from the Gwinnett County Solicitor’s Office are assigned to each Gwinnett County Recorder’s Court courtroom.
-Our Gwinnett DUI lawyers know how each judge handles cases in Recorder’s Court.
+Our Gwinnett County DUI lawyers know how each judge handles cases in Recorder’s Court.
 Some of the judges in Recorder’s Court are as good or better than a jury, depending on the facts of a case.

 Who is the prosecutor in my Gwinnett Driving Under the Influence case?

-The Gwinnett County Solicitor’s Office is responsible for prosecuting your Gwinnett DUI when you request a jury trial in a municipal court or or your DUI is in recorder’s court, as their office will prosecute your case if your Driving Under the Influence case involves only misdemeanor charges.
+The Gwinnett County Solicitor’s Office is responsible for prosecuting your Gwinnett Driving Under the Influence charges when you request a jury trial in a municipal court or your DUI is in a recorder’s court, as their office will prosecute your case if your Driving Under the Influence case involves only misdemeanor charges.
 The solicitor’s office is also responsible for prosecuting your case if sent directly to the Gwinnett County State Court, bypassing the Recorder’s Court or any municipal courts in Gwinnett County.
+Our Gwinnett County DUI lawyers have contested and tried many DUI cases against the Gwinnett Solicitor’s Office.
 The current elected Gwinnett County Solicitor is Lisamarie Bristol.
 Ms. Bristol was elected in the general election on November 8, 2022, and took office on January 1, 2023.
 Two prosecutors from the Solicitor General’s Office are assigned to each Gwinnett County State Court courtroom.

 When deciding what type of trial to have, a jury trial is often the best option to avoid a DUI conviction in your Gwinnett DUI case.
+Our Gwinnett DUI lawyers carefully review our client’s case before deciding to have a jury trial.
+There may be options along the progression of the case to avoid a DUI conviction in your Gwinnett county case before it gets to a jury trial.
 Especially if the prosecution refuses to negotiate or the case is not won at a motion hearing.
 Because the Gwinnett County Recorder’s Court and municipal courts do not conduct jury trials, your case must be transferred to the Gwinnett County State Court for a jury trial.

-Gwinnett State Court Judges
+Who are the Gwinnett State Court Judges in my DUI case?

 Gwinnett State Court currently has seven state court judges and two senior state court judges.
 The seven Gwinnett state court judges are Judge Erica Dove, Chief Judge Carla Brown, Judge Veronica Cope, Judge Emily Brantley, Judge Shawn Bratton, Jaletta Long Smith, and Judge Ronda Colvin Leary.
 Your case will be assigned to one of the seven judges once your case is filed with the Gwinnett County Clerk of Court.
-Our Gwinnett DUI lawyers regularly try Driving Under the Influence cases in Gwinnett County.
+Our Gwinnett County DUI lawyers regularly try Driving Under the Influence cases in Gwinnett County.
 Because we frequently contest DUI cases in Gwinnett County State Court, we are familiar with the judges and prosecutors handling your case.

 Even though your case may have been sent to Gwinnett County State Court from a municipal court or Gwinnett Recorder’s Court, there are also times when the facts of a particular Gwinnett DUI may be best suited for a “bench trial” (a trial where the State Court judge decides the case instead of a jury) in Gwinnett State Court.
 This determination is usually made after you’ve looked into your Gwinnett DUI and an assessment of the judge’s assignment, the facts of the case, and the legal issues involved.
 The prosecution can object to a bench trial.